JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

    ![Importing KMP-NativeCoroutines](multiplatform-import-kmp-nativecoroutines.png){width=700}

-3. Keep the default options, "Branch" for **Dependency Rule** and "master" for **Version Rule**, and click the **Add Package** button.
+3. Keep the default options, "Branch" for **Dependency Rule**, and "master" for **Version Rule**, and then click the **Add Package** button.
-4. In the next window, select "KMPNativeCoroutinesAsync" and "KMPNativeCoroutinesCore" and click **Add Package**:
+4. In the next window, select "KMPNativeCoroutinesAsync" and "KMPNativeCoroutinesCore", and then click **Add Package**:

    ![Add KMP-NativeCoroutines packages](multiplatform-add-package.png){width=500}